Guns and gun laws: Facts and Myth

 Perhaps the best response to the fallacious statement, “Swimming pools are more dangerous than guns,” is to ask: When was the last time someone took a swimming pool to a school and used it to murder children?

-“Guns are heavily regulated.”
-No, they’re not.
+MYTH: “Guns are heavily regulated.”

 Did you know that teddy bears have to meet federal health and safety standards, but guns don’t?